TheSandDog/Decalang/README.md

 **Make sure to do every steps right**

-1- Download the `Latest Source Code (zip)` file on the github : https://github.com/TheSandDog/decalang/releases/

-2- Unzip the zip file
+1- `git clone https://github.com/thesanddog/decalang.git` to download the zip file and unzip it.

-*if you dont want to use the shell and make a program skip to #4*: 3- Execute the `decalang.exe` file located at `decalang/decalang.exe` to open the shell

-4- Create a file with an extension usually `.dl` or `.deca` anywhere you want

-3- Write your code using the `/decalang/doc/` syntax
+4- `fsutil file createnew main.dl` to create the `main.dl` file where you are going to write your code.

-4- Open as default the type of file you created with `/decalang/decalang.exe`
+4- Open as default the type of file you created with `decalang.exe`.

-5- Execute your program in the terminal/cmd with the command `[file name].dl` or `[file name].deca`
+5- Execute your program in the terminal/cmd with the command `main.dl` or `[file name].deca`.

 # Contribute